My Friend Got Punched! Learning To Recognize The Things That Spark Your Anger

 When I was in junior high school, my friend and I got out of the line at the snack bar, talking to each other.
 We were trying to get out of the crowded line, about to eat our chips.
 In doing so, my friend accidentally bumped into some other guy.
 That guy immediately looked my friend up and down, told some girl to hold his burrito, and bum-rushed my friend!
 This dude swung wildly and missed, but ended up taking him to the ground.

 I remember how stunned I was.
 I didn’t know what to do.
 It happened so fast, and was so unprovoked.
-Still, there was my friend, on his back on the dirty sidewalk, with some sucker-chump kid trying to punch his face.
+To this day, my friend and I have no idea what set this other guy off.
+Still, there was my friend, on his back on the dirty asphalt, with some kid trying to punch his face.
 My friend did a good job defending himself.
 Neither person really landed any meaningful shots.
-The jerk on top didn’t really know how to fight, and I could see that my friend was still in shock that he was suddenly in a fight.
+The who picked the fight didn’t really know how to fight.
+I could that my friend was still in shock that he was suddenly in a fight.
+It was a mess.

 That was almost thirty years ago.

 Fast-forward now.
 Just a few months ago, I was on Instagram scrolling around looking at silly stuff, and suddenly, saw that my friend from junior high school, start following me.
 This was the same guy who got in that fight.
 At first, I was stoked.
 It had been a long time since I’ve had a chance to talk to that guy.
 This is where social media can be kind of cool, reuniting people to a certain degree.
 Then, just moments later, that excitement quickly changed.
 I was somehow filled with rage in just a moments time.
 Somehow seeing my friend’s name and profile picture, took me right back thirty years, to that junior high school fight.